Advance-Rumely: Advance Thresher and M. Rumely

 Meinrad Rumely emigrated from Germany in 1848, joining his brother John Rumely in the operation of a foundry in La Porte, Indiana.
 This operation had expanded by 1859 into the production of corn shellers and complete threshing machines powered by horses.
 Following success in this new field, Meinrad then bought out his brother's portion of the business and incorporated it as the M. Rumely Company by 1887.
 In 1895, the line expanded to include steam-powered traction engines.
 Meinrad died in 1904, but his sons continued to manage the business.
-Rumely's most famous product, the Rumely Oil Pull tractors, powered by hot-bulb engine using kerosene, was first developed in 1909 and began selling to the public by 1910.
+Rumely's most famous product, the Rumely Oil Pull tractors, powered by an internal combustion engine using kerosene, was first developed in 1909 and began selling to the public by 1910.

 Meanwhile, Advance Thresher Company was founded in 1881 with a factory in Battle Creek, Michigan.
 In addition to their namesake threshing machines, this company was a prolific producer of steam traction engines.

 Acquisitions and mergers

-From 1911-1912, M. Rumely Company began purchasing other firms in the agricultural equipment business.
+From 1911 to 1912, M. Rumely Company began purchasing other firms in the agricultural equipment business.
 Both Advance Thresher Company and Gaar-Scott & Company of Richmond, Indiana were acquired during 1911.
 Then, in 1912, Rumely expanded further with the purchase of Northwest Thresher Company of Stillwater, Minnesota and the American-Abell Engine & Thresher Company of Toronto.

 All these companies were first reorganized in 1913 as two connected firms: the existing M. Rumely Co.
 Inc. (effectively the manufacturing side), and the new Rumely Products Co. (the sales and distribution side).
 A further reorganization brought about the final Advance-Rumely Company by 1915, a move which both streamlined the organization and highlighted its famous forebears.
 Advance-Rumely hadn't quite finished its expansion goals, either: the Aultman-Taylor Company of Mansfield, Ohio was picked up in 1923.